JupiterOne/graph-digicert/docs/jupiterone.md

 # Integration with JupiterOne

-## Overview

-JupiterOne provides a managed integration for DigiCert.
-The integration connects directly to DigiCert REST APIs to obtain certificate details.

 ## DigiCert + JupiterOne Integration Benefits

 - Visualize DigiCert users and certificates in the JupiterOne graph.